S3 method for class 'tinyVAST'

 what

-What REPORTed object to output, where mu_g is the inverse-linked transformed predictor including both linear components, p_g is the first linear predictor, palpha_g is the first predictor from fixed covariates in formula, pgamma_g is the first predictor from random covariates in formula (e.g., splines), pomega_g is the first predictor from spatial variation, pepsilon_g is the first predictor from spatio-temporal variation, pxi_g is the first predictor from spatially varying coefficients, p2_g is the second linear predictor, palpha2_g is the second predictor from fixed covariates in formula, pgamma2_g is the second predictor from random covariates in formula (e.g., splines), pomega2_g is the second predictor from spatial variation, pepsilon2_g is the second predictor from spatio-temporal variation, and pxi2_g is the second predictor from spatially varying coefficients.
+What REPORTed object to output, where mu_g is the inverse-linked transformed predictor including both linear components, p_g is the sum of the first and second linear predictors (which only makes sense to inspect when using the Poisson-linked delta model), p1_g is the first linear predictor, palpha_g is the first predictor from fixed covariates in formula, pgamma_g is the first predictor from random covariates in formula (e.g., splines), pomega_g is the first predictor from spatial variation, pepsilon_g is the first predictor from spatio-temporal variation, pxi_g is the first predictor from spatially varying coefficients, p2_g is the second linear predictor, palpha2_g is the second predictor from fixed covariates in formula, pgamma2_g is the second predictor from random covariates in formula (e.g., splines), pomega2_g is the second predictor from spatial variation, pepsilon2_g is the second predictor from spatio-temporal variation, and pxi2_g is the second predictor from spatially varying coefficients.

 se.fit